lhcb/starterkit-lessons/_sources/second-analysis-steps/analysis-automation-snakemake.md.txt

 Comments, partial running:

-* If part of the input is already present and not modified present the corresponding rule will not run Note that if you put your code into the inputs snakemake will detect when your code changes and automatically rerun the corresponding rule!
+* If part of the input is already present and not modified the corresponding rule will not run Note that if you put your code into the inputs snakemake will detect when your code changes and automatically rerun the corresponding rule!
 * If you want to force running all rules even if part of the output is present use `snakemake --forceall`
+* If you want to check the snakemake rules chain without actually running them use `snakemake -n`

 {% challenge "Explore the snakemake behaviour" %}

 In the previous example try deleting one of the intermediate files, rerun snakemake and see what happens

 {% endchallenge %}

+{% callout "snakemake utility functions" %}

+Snakemake provides a lot of utils functions, some of the most common ones are described here.
+* `expand` : returns a python list that is filled according to the possible wildcards values.
+For example, an python expression `['output/{}/file.txt'.format(name) for name in names]` can be replaced with `expand('output/{name}/file.txt', name = names)` in the inputs.
+* `temp`: specifies that the output file is temporary.
+For example, `temp('file.root')` will be deleted as the last rule that uses it as an input has finished.
+* `directory`: specifies that the output is a directory rather than a file.
+For example, `directory('output/plots')`.
+Snakemake 6+ will not create this directory automatically, as it happens with the output files.
+One way around it is to have a `mkdir` in the `shell` before excuting the main command or having a special rule that creates all necessary directories.
+Note, that when the snakemake rule falls all outputs are being deleted including the directories.

+{% endcallout %}

 ### Sub-labels